RHC-CIT-128-SP23/project-tbhcorn/README.md

 4) If the user's answer is incorrect, the game shuffles 1 of possible encouraging output messages and outputs it, in addition to decrementing the score.
 5) If this function did not work properly, the game would neither decrement nor increment properly upon user input.
 It also would not shuffle through the output messages.
 * Buttons:
-1)In this game, there is a button in each of the character's rooms as well as on the game screen.
+1) In this game, there is a button in each of the character's rooms as well as on the game screen.
 By clicking each of these buttons, the game properly sends the user to the right place.
-2)When the multiplication button is clicked, the game screen with multiplication questions is shown.
+2) When the multiplication button is clicked, the game screen with multiplication questions is shown.
-3)When the division button is clicked, the game screen with division questions is shown.
+3) When the division button is clicked, the game screen with division questions is shown.
-4)When the addition button is clicked, the game screen with addition questions is shown.
+4) When the addition button is clicked, the game screen with addition questions is shown.
-5)When the subtraction button is clicked, the game screen with subtraction questions is shown.
+5) When the subtraction button is clicked, the game screen with subtraction questions is shown.
-6)When the home button is clicked on the game screen (for any set of questions), the user returns to the room that they originated from.
+6) When the home button is clicked on the game screen (for any set of questions), the user returns to the room that they originated from.
 7) If the game did not use the button directory correctly, the user would not see the corresponding questions or return to their home room.
 * Doors:
 1) This game has 4 doors that correspond to the subdivision of math which they are testing.